VegardSkui/WindowingHotKeys/README.md

 | <kbd>⌃</kbd> + <kbd>⌥</kbd> + <kbd>⏎</kbd> | Maximize             |
 | <kbd>⌃</kbd> + <kbd>⌥</kbd> + <kbd>C</kbd> | Center               |
 | <kbd>⌃</kbd> + <kbd>⌥</kbd> + <kbd>⌫</kbd> | Restore              |

+### How to quit the app after hiding the status bar item

+Open the Terminal, type `kill $(pgrep WindowingHotKeys)` and hit enter.
+The application will then terminate, and can be launched again with the status bar item appearing as usual.